 Council, University and Confederates

 Basel was not spared when the plague swept through Europe: the epidemic broke out in 1349 and claimed many victims.
 The population blamed the Jews for this disaster, and burned them all.
 A strong earthquake then occurred seven years later.
 The outbreak of fires in particular caused massive damage in the city.
 Soon afterwards, the city was surrounded by the outer City Walls, which also enclosed the newly constructed suburbs: The St. Johann Gate, the Spalentor Gate and the St. Alban Gate, as well as the city walls in the «Dalbeloch», can still be seen today.
 In the late Middle Ages, the Rhine City was filled was filled with high dignitaries and foreigners as a result of the Church Council (1431–1448).
-One of these later donated the first University north of the Alps to Basel in 1460, when he was Pope Pius II.
+One of them, Pope Pius II, founded Switzerland’s first university in Basel in 1460.
 In economic terms, two annual fairs or trade shows promoted foreign trade, and were recognised by the award of a Market Privilege by the Emperor (1471).
 In terms of foreign policy, the independence from the Bishop permitted the City to practice an active alliance and territorial policy, which - as in Schaffhausen – led to the membership of the Swiss Confederation in 1501.

 Humanism, Printing and the Reformation

 Around the time of the transition to modern times, scholars such as Erasmus von Rotterdam and artists such as Hans Holbein or Albrecht Dürer came to the City.
 Erasmus had his main works published by the innovative printer Johannes Froben.
 A prerequisite for this was created in Basel in 1433 with the local paper industry, which blossomed with the Gallizian family around 1500.
 The Regiment of the Fifteen Guilds became established between 1521 and 1529.
 The old ruling class of the aristocratic families and the “Achtburger” who lived on their rents lost their political influence.
-The new faith, which had significantly helped the guild to achieve their breakthrough in 1529, was above all spread in Basel by the reformer Johannes Oekolampad.
+The new faith, which was significantly helped to break through by the guilds in 1529, was above all spread in Basel by the reformer Johannes Oekolampad.
 The government closed the monasteries and confiscated their goods, while the converted population destroyed the symbols of the Roman Catholic faith in the «Bildersturm» (iconoclasm).